Fairbanks – The Golden Heart City

 Fairbanks, Alaska, located on the Chena River, is a city of exciting booms, extreme weather, and cultural posterity, and is the site of continual bursts of business, innovation, and commerce.
 This has been Fairbanks’s story since 1902, when the sleepy little community transformed into a major supply post and hub of prospecting frenzy when gold was discovered in a northern creek.
 Today, Fairbanks is still a gold-rich area and center of mining activity.
 In fact, Fairbanks currently holds some of the most fun and tourist-friendly opportunities for gold panning, tours of mining facilities, and more.

-A direct product of perhaps the most defining event in Alaskan history – the Gold Rush – Fairbanks continues to fight fiercely to maintain its status as a thriving city, always at the forefront of new expansions and changes.
-Unique for its frontier spirit and wealth of natural resources, Fairbanks is also the footpath into the Alaskan Heartlands- the primitive, wild Interior of Northern Lights and Midnight Sun.
+A direct product of perhaps the most defining event in Alaska history – the Gold Rush – Fairbanks continues to fight fiercely to maintain its status as a thriving city, always at the forefront of new expansions and changes.
+Unique for its frontier spirit and wealth of natural resources, Fairbanks is also the footpath into the Alaska Heartlands- the primitive, wild Interior of Northern Lights and Midnight Sun.

 Fairbanks’s unique natural phenomena and interesting historical past are just part of the city’s unique appeal.
 Did you know Fairbanks has fewer clouds in Interior Alaska than anywhere else in the state, and has unusually light rain and snow because air mass loses its moisture crossing the Alaska Range to the south?
 These quirky climate conditions, along with weird natural wonders like Fairbanks’s sundogs-bright rainbow colored spots on either side of the winter sun- or the gusts of “Chinooks”- the surprisingly warm winds that blow through winter- make Fairbanks a fascinating city to visit and natural tourist attraction.
 Today, there are more reasons than ever to book a tour to Fairbanks.
-In the city as locomotive as the Alaskan Railroad, there are new frontiers of commerce and culture forging ahead even now that make Fairbanks one of the most exciting Alaskan cities to visit.
+In the city as locomotive as the Alaska Railroad, there are new frontiers of commerce and culture forging ahead even now that make Fairbanks one of the most exciting Alaska cities to visit.

 One significant area of advance is transportation.
-With the ever-increasing popularity of the Alaskan Railroad, Fairbanks, never one to be left out of the action, recently created its very own top-of-the-line train depot, dedicated on May 26,2005.
+With the ever-increasing popularity of the Alaska Railroad, Fairbanks, never one to be left out of the action, recently created its very own top-of-the-line train depot, dedicated on May 26,2005.
 More bus parking and secure transfer areas make a ride on the Alaska Railroad, via Fairbanks, smoother than ever.
-Touring Alaska by rail continues to be one of the best, most authentic methods of Alaskan travel.
+Touring Alaska by rail continues to be one of the best, most authentic methods of Alaska travel.
 But why settle for trains, when you could have planes too?
 Fairbanks’s transportation advances continue with Frontier Flying Services.
 Fairbanks has recently become a base for Frontier Flying Services, which flies to Nome and Kotzbue for excellent birding opportunities.
 With flights from Fairbanks to famous birds paradise, Gambell, located on St. Laurence Island, and Nome, birdwatchers can delight in thousands of different bird species by catching a flight from this dynamic city.

 Fairbanks: The Golden Heart City